guigrpa/storyboard/README.md

 });
 ```

-Configuring `options.port`, `options.httpServer` and/or `options.socketServer` lets you configure 0, 1 or 2 log servers:

-* If you want to set up a **standalone HTTP server** (independent from your main application HTTP server), leave the default `port` value or specify a different port.
-You'll be able to see your server-side logs with the Storyboard DevTools.
-Disable the standalone server by setting `port` to `null`.

-* If you want to supercharge your **main application HTTP server for [end-to-end stories](#end-to-end-stories)**, find your case below:
+You'll also probably want to supercharge your **main application HTTP server for [end-to-end stories](#end-to-end-stories)**.
+Just pass your `http` `Server` instance as `options.httpServer`, or your [`socket.io`](https://github.com/socketio/socket.io) `Server` instance as `options.socketServer`, depending on your case:

-    1. If you don't already use WebSockets, pass the `http` `Server` instance as `options.httpServer`:

     ```js
-        var http = require("http");
+    // If you don't use WebSockets:
     var app = require("express")();
-        var httpServer = http.createServer(app);
+    var httpServer = require("http").createServer(app);
     httpServer.listen(3000);
     storyboard.addListener(wsServer, {httpServer});
-        ```

-    2. If your main server uses [socket.io](https://github.com/socketio/socket.io) WebSockets, pass the `socket.io` `Server` instance as `options.socketServer`:

-        ```js
+    // If you use socket.io WebSockets:
     var socketServer = socketio(httpServer);
     storyboard.addListener(wsServer, {socketServer});

-        // If you use socket authentication, make sure you namespace the main app's
+    // If you use socket authentication, namespace the main app's
-        // sockets so that it does not interfere with the log server.
+    // sockets so that it does not interfere with the log server:
     // At the server...
     var io = socketServer.of("/myApp");
     io.use(socketAuthenticate);
     io.on("connection", socketConnect);
     // ...and at the client:
     var socket = socketio.connect("/myApp")
     ```

+You can also modify the port of the **standalone log server** (independent from your main application's HTTP server) by changing `options.port`.
+Disable it entirely by setting it to `null`.

 ### End-to-end stories

-The icing on the cake is linking server- and client-side stories to have a complete picture of what is triggered by a user action (see video [at the top of this page](#what)).
+The icing on the cake is linking server- and client-side stories to get a complete picture of what is triggered by a user action (see video [at the top of this page](#what)).

-Storyboard provides a simple yet flexible way to accomplish this: stories can have multiple parents, which are specified upon creation.
-This is leveraged for example by the Storyboard DevTools: when it receives a new story from the server with multiple parents, it checks whether any of the parents is a client-side story.
+Storyboard provides a simple yet flexible way to achieve this: stories can have multiple parents, which are specified upon creation.
+This feature is leveraged by the [Storyboard DevTools](#storyboard-devtools): when it receives a new story from the server with multiple parents, it checks whether any of the parents is a client-side story.
 If so, it prioritises this parent for display purposes, since it is expected to provide more context.

-In order for this to work, the client's `storyId` must be transmitted to the server somehow.
-This example uses the URL query string for simplicity, but feel free to use whatever you want (the body of a `POST` request, your own WebSocket messaging scheme, etc.):
+In order for this to work, the client's `storyId` must be transmitted to the server *somehow*.
+This example uses the URL query string for simplicity, but feel free to use whatever technique you want (the body of a `POST` request, your own WebSocket messaging scheme, etc.):

 ```js
 // Client: